Part 1 – Understanding the Xamarin Mobile Platform

 Developing iOS applications requires a Mac computer, running Mac OS X. You can also use Visual Studio to write and deploy iOS applications with Xamarin in Visual Studio.
 However, a Mac is still needed for build and licensing purposes.

 Apple’s Xcode IDE must be installed to provide the compiler and simulator for testing.
-To test on a real device and submit applications for distribution you must join Apple’s Developer Program ($99 USD per year).
+You can test on your own devices for free, but to build applications for distribution (eg. the App Store) you must join Apple’s Developer Program ($99 USD per year).
 Each time you submit or update an application, it must be reviewed and approved by Apple before it is made available for customers to download.

 Code is written with the Xamarin Studio or Visual Studio IDE and screen layouts can be built programmatically or edited with Xamarin's iOS Designer in either IDE.